 “New studies suggest that viewing even an image of a tree or a forest canopy bolsters the parasympathetic division of the central nervous system that naturally induces calm.” – from Huffington Post article by

 Knowing this, it is easy to understand why re-tagging almost never occurred on the tree-stenciled walls.
 And who doesn’t like trees?
 In Ann Arbor, many passers by have been spotting taking selfies against these stenciled walls.
-Not only are they a great graffiti prevention idea, but the trees also bring smiles to everyone walking by.
+Not only are they a great tagging prevention idea, but the trees also bring smiles to everyone walking by.

-Stencils vs. Murals for Graffiti Prevention
+Stencils vs. Murals for Tagging Prevention

 Anyone can paint a stencil, however.
 That eliminates the cost of hiring a professional artist.
 Stencils are reusable and often, you will only need one to create a whole forest scene.
 An additional money-saver is storing the stencil for future use.
 This is a quick and easy fix for any damage or re-tagging.
 Therefore, because not everyone can afford a giant wall mural, stencils are a wonderful option.